HOL Presents

 The 2025/26 Palace Opera & Ballet program continues at the Empire Cinema in Bowral.

-The Southern Highlands is fortunate that we see Palace Opera & Ballet at the Empire Cinema in Bowral.
+The Southern Highlands is fortunate that we are able to see Palace Opera & Ballet at the Empire Cinema in Bowral.

 https://www.empirecinema.com.au/palace-royal-opera-ballet